Genealogy Genealogy

 I am not familiar with genealogy software.
 You might like to play with some existing tools before tackling this project.
 Basically you create a ram-resident tree of objects, representing a family tree.
 You have Person objects.
-They have fields for name, sex, date of birth, date of death, city, and links to parents, spouses and children (array or ArrayList of references).
+They have fields for name, sex, date of birth, date of death, city and links to parents, spouses and children (array or ArrayList of references).
 There are probably other fields you will want such as a reference to where you discovered the data, or notes about the person, perhaps even a photo.
-You manipulate this tree purely in RAM.
-You save and restore it with serialisation.
+You manipulate this tree purely in RAM (Random Access Memory).
+You save and restore it with serialization.

 If you had a very large tree, you might consider using a persistent object database like ObjectStore.